USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods/Methods.md

 19. (29Apr2021) Job completed.
 For the files I don't want transferred to local computer, I placed them in a directory `notransfer/`.
 For the rest of the files, I did `rsync -av --exclude notransfer -e ssh ceres:/project/fsepru/kmou/FS19C/STECgenomes/pan ./`

+20. (11May2021) Modified `gene_presence_absence.Rtab` similar to `https://github.com/k39ajdM2/Notebook/tree/main/Files/BraddHaley_SampleMatrix.csv` and save as `EcoliMatrix.csv`.
+Modifications include:
+  * Rename 1st column heading to `ID`.
+  * Add a second row `Rstatus` and label respective group name for each strain.
+Try to group strains of the same group together (helps make it easier to call specific columns for a group in R script)
+  * I realized I had two EDL933 listed in the matrix.
+Compared EDL933 I obtained from here (https://www.ncbi.nlm.nih.gov/nuccore/CP008957.1) vs one from RefSeq (https://www.ncbi.nlm.nih.gov/assembly/GCF_000732965.1/) via compare presence absence of genes in excel, saved as `EDL933comparison.xlsx`.
+Of the genes that are absent, more are absent in my EDL933 than the RefSeq one, so I will remove my EDL933 from `EcoliMatrix.csv`.
+  * I have 133 STEC genomes + 95 commensal E. coli + 3 commensal reference strains + 2 STEC reference strains from my end (TW14588 and NADC6564) = 233 genomes
+    * `assembly_summary.xlsx` did have TW14588, but only the chromosome version was listed, not complete genome.

+2. (13May2021) Run `EcoliMatrix.csv` through `FisherExactTest-commensalSTEC.R`.
+You will need to modify the code to fit with number of columns and rows for each group and gene in `EcoliMatrix.csv`

+3. (13May2021) 5216 genes unique to commensal and not in STEC out of 12313 genes with q value < 1.0.
+And 8152 genes unique to commensal and not in STEC out of 23,052 total genes regardless of whether q = or < 1.0.

+4. (13May2021) Make a list of these genes that aren't present in STEC, pull out their fasta files from roary (`pan_genome_reference.fa` or `/project/fsepru/kmou/FS19C/STECgenomes/pan/notransfer/pan_genome_sequences`).
+Do a blast parallel?
+Wish there was a blast for GO terms

+5. Group by GO terms?
+Focus on the ones that we're interested in? http://geneontology.org/docs/faq/

 ## 14. Screen for bacteriocins, microcins
 * What are the genes for bacteriocins, microcins?
 * BACTIBASE or Bagel4 for bacteriocin ID